spdskatr/doingmybest/content/posts/datathon.md

 Oh.
 This row literally tells you whether an order was late, so the model could just read from that field and output the answer.
 It seems that we forgot to remove this from the model's input features.

 Okay, that was embarassing.
-Let's remove it and train a Naive Bayes model instead (the random forest model takes a while to train).
+To avoid encoding the label into the features indirectly, we decided to stick with only the features that would be known to us before the delivery.
+In the next attempt, we trained a Naive Bayes model instead, as the random forest model had taken a while to train.
 That should solve the issues, right?

 # It did not solve the issues